TedHusted/awake/awake.md/awake.md

 Phoebe:  Can we buy one of the devices on the black market?

-Oceanus: No. The black market has started trading in parts that could be used to assemble worker bots.
+Oceanus:  No. The black market is trading in a lot of worker bot parts.
+Enough to assemble complete units.
 But trying to buy a worker bot seems to be a punchline for some Cháoxiǎn joke.
-No one takes us seriously.
+No one responds to our offer.

 Phoebe: Meaning that you want to take a Ranger team into Cháoxiǎn.
 To proceed, you need my authorization as counsel leader?